 Whether you’ve been practicing for two years or two decades, you might be wondering where to go next in your OTA career.

-While, we at OT Potential are proud to offer you continuing education based around new research, we also know that getting a certification can help you build specialized skills and demonstrate expertise in your field.
+While we at OT Potential are proud to offer you continuing education based on new research and treatment best practices, we also know that certifications can help you build specialized skills and demonstrate expertise in your field.

-Disclaimer: All content is provided solely for informational purposes, and does not serve as any form of endorsement.
-Also, please verify the information provided with the relevant certifying agencies, as information can change over time.
+Disclaimer: All content is provided solely for informational purposes and does not serve as any form of endorsement.
+Also, please verify the information provided here with the relevant certifying agencies, as details can change over time.

 Assistive Technology Professional (ATP)

 If technology excites you, and you work with complex clients (especially those with congenital or progressive disabilities), the ATP certification is a great pick.
-Offered by RESNA, the ATP designates clinicians who specialize in using assistive technology to help clients participate in ADLs, employment, and education.
-An ATP might address augmentative and alternative communication, computer accessibility, environmental modifications, vehicle modifications, positioning, sensory aids, seating and mobility, and more.
+Offered by RESNA, the ATP designates clinicians who are specialized in using assistive technology to help clients participate in activities of daily living (ADLs), employment, and education.
+An ATP might address augmentative and alternative communication methods, computer accessibility, environmental modifications, vehicle modifications, positioning, sensory aids, seating and mobility, and more.

 Seating and Mobility Specialist (ATP/SMS)

-The SMS certification (also offered by RESNA) was developed to further distinguish ATPs who are highly specialized in seating, positioning, and mobility assessment, as well as funding resources, implementing interventions, and assessing outcomes.
-This certification is designed for the clinician who works with complex rehab clients regarding seating and custom mobility—and it provides the foundation to incorporate the use of electronics to address limitations caused by complex and/or progressive diseases.
+The SMS certification (also offered by RESNA) was developed to further distinguish ATPs who are highly specialized in seating, positioning, and mobility assessment, as well as accessing funding resources, implementing interventions, and assessing outcomes.
+This certification is designed for the clinician who works with complex rehab clients on seating and custom mobility solutions—and it provides the foundation to incorporate the use of electronics to address limitations caused by complex and/or progressive diseases.

-• Time: 1,000 hours in seating and mobility-related experience AND two seating and mobility activities in the past five years, such as CEU, advocacy, mentoring, publication, or leadership
+- Time: 1,000+ hours of seating and mobility-related experience AND two seating and mobility activities in the past five years (such as CEUs, advocacy, mentoring, publication, or leadership)

-• Renewal: $175 every two years, and documentation of related work experience and continuing education
+- Renewal: $50 every two years, plus documentation of related work experience and continuing education

 Certified Aging in Place Specialist (CAPS)

-The Certified Aging in Place Specialist (CAPS) designation is geared toward those who want to help seniors age in place.
+The Certified Aging in Place Specialist (CAPS) designation is geared toward those who want to help seniors remain in their own homes and communities, maintaining their independence as they age.
 CAPS-designated OTAs modify people’s living environments by addressing the most common safety barriers.
 The CAPS designation is not designed specifically for therapists (in fact, most CAPS professionals are home remodelers), but a growing number of those with the CAPS credential work in healthcare.

-• Renewal: Annual renewal fee ($83), plus 12 hours of building industry-related continuing education every three years
+- Renewal:$83 annual renewal fee ($55 for NAHB members) as well as 12 hours of continuing education every three years

 For more information, visit the CAPS info page.